AdobeDocs/experience-platform.ja-JP/help/query-service/sql/adobe-defined-functions.md

 ## 次の手順

-ここで説明する関数を使用して、を使用して独自の [!DNL ExperienceEvent] データセットにアクセスするクエリを作成でき [!DNL Query Service]ます。 でのクエリのオーサリングについて詳し [!DNL Query Service]くは、クエリの [作成に関するドキュメントを参照してください](../creating-queries/creating-queries.md)。
+Using the functions described here, you can write queries to access your own [!DNL ExperienceEvent] datasets using [!DNL Query Service].
+For more information about authoring queries in [!DNL Query Service], see the documentation on [creating queries](../creating-queries/creating-queries.md).